 L5 / IC4 · 5–8 years

-Senior Android Engineer interviews probe a different signal than mid-level.
+If you're going for Senior Android Engineer, the interview probes a different signal than mid-level.
 The question isn't whether you can ship a feature; it's whether you've owned a surface across multiple releases, made the architectural calls that other engineers now depend on, and dealt with production at the level where a Play Store staged rollout might page you.

 What you'll be expected to do

 Most companies follow a similar shape for Senior Android interviews.
-Total calendar time: 4–6 weeks from recruiter screen to offer.
+Total calendar time is 4–6 weeks from recruiter screen to offer.

 01